Year 10 Overview

 A broad range of learners are accommodated within our Exceptional Learners’ Framework.
 Support at either end of the learning spectrum is provided as well as programs to support those who have unique learning needs around other commitments and responsibilities.

-All students also have access to homework clubs as well as tutoring by Old Scholars and staff via The Learning Commons, which is our University-style library, study and collaboration zone.
+All students also have access to homework clubs as well as tutoring by Old Scholars and staff via the Library.

 Extra curricular activities in the Secondary School cover the whole spectrum.
 We have a very high participation rate of extra curricular activities, with most students taking up an activity in addition to their academic studies.